 And despite the huge demand Germany has for foreign working force, some people still feel like the process of working in Germany is a big hassle that’s difficult to get into.
 But today I’m going to disprove that notion by walking you through the entire process step by step:

-1. Understand The German Job Market – The German Working Culture and Hours
+1. Understand The German Job Market

+A few words about the German working culture and -hours.
 Long story short: Germany thinks that it is short on workers, and this is good news for you.
 This is easily proven by taking a look at just how low the unemployment rate is in Germany.
 The rate as of May 2020 (that’s mid-pandemic) was a measly 3.9%, which is one of the lowest unemployment rates in the world.

 According to the German Federal Employment Agency, Germany needs well over 400,000 skilled foreign workers to arrive every year to barely satisfy Germany’s demand for labor.
 There are a number of reasons behind this huge deficit, most importantly the ever-growing German economy and the aging German population that is struggling to keep up.